-- □ I have used active listening techniques by allowing the player to share their concerns and need for accommodations. - □ I have taken steps to ensure I have understood the player correctly such as summarizing that they have said and asking them to confirm that I've understood - □ I have confirmed with the player that accommodations will allow them to feel safe and able to participate fully - $\Box$ I have brainstormed with the player to identify possible solutions - $\Box$ I have ensured that the player is comfortable with the possible solutions. - □ If the player is not comfortable with the possible solutions, I have worked with the player to brainstorm more appropriate options. - □ I have set up a mutually agreeable time with the player to present and brainstorm options - $\Box$ I have allowed the player to choose which option is more comfortable for them - □ I have worked with the player to decide what other team official(s) may need to be notified of the decision, who will help to secure the changing space, etc.
+I have used active listening techniques by allowing the player to share their concerns and need for accommodations.
+I have taken steps to ensure I have understood the player correctly such as summarizing that they have said and asking them to confirm that I've understood I have confirmed with the player that accommodations will allow them to feel safe and able to participate fully I have brainstormed with the player to identify possible solutions I have ensured that the player is comfortable with the possible solutions.
+If the player is not comfortable with the possible solutions, I have worked with the player to brainstorm more appropriate options.
+I have set up a mutually agreeable time with the player to present and brainstorm options I have allowed the player to choose which option is more comfortable for them I have worked with the player to decide what other team official(s) may need to be notified of the decision, who will help to secure the changing space, etc. 3.3 A dvocacy an app ver may require a member of the MHA or a team official(s) to advocate for them to ensure propriate and equivalent accommodation request is implemented in a timely and lential manner.
+Advocacy can take many forms: I have spoken with facility management on the player's behalf I have spoken with a tournament organizer to discuss the availability of additional dressing room options and/or appropriate and equivalent changing spaces Upon the player's request, I have disclosed private information about the player to authorized individuals, only when necessary.

-3.3 Advocacy

-A player may require a member of the MHA or a team official(s) to advocate for them to ensure an appropriate and equivalent accommodation request is implemented in a timely and confidential manner.
-Advocacy can take many forms:

-- □ I have spoken with facility management on the player's behalf - □ I have spoken with a tournament organizer to discuss the availability of additional dressing room options and/or appropriate and equivalent changing spaces